mezzio/mezzio-swoole/docs/book/v3/events.md

 In each case, Swoole only allows exactly one listener.
 In some cases, Swoole will raise an exception when you attempt to register more listeners; in others, it will silently replace the listener.

-To make the system more flexible, version 3 of this library now has the `Mezzio\Swoole\SwooleRequestHandlerRunner` class compose a [PSR-14 EventDispatcherInterface](https://www.php-fig.org/psr/psr-14/) instance that is then triggered for each Swoole HTTP Server event.
+To make the system more flexible, version 3 of this library now has the `Mezzio\Swoole\SwooleRequestHandlerRunner` service compose a [PSR-14 EventDispatcherInterface](https://www.php-fig.org/psr/psr-14/) instance that is then triggered for each Swoole HTTP Server event.
 Additionally, the arguments passed to the Swoole listener are now aggregated into typed event classes, allowing access to the arguments by your PHP listener classes.

 ## Event classes